CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/Lifecycle-Management/Switch-Management.md

 toc: 4
 ---

-Upon installation, lifecycle management provides an inventory of switches that have been automatically discovered by NetQ and are available for software installation or upgrade through NetQ.
+Upon installation, lifecycle management displays an inventory of switches that are available for software installation or upgrade through NetQ.
 This includes all switches running Cumulus Linux 3.7.12 or later, SONiC 202012 to 202106, and NetQ Agent 4.1.0 or later in your network.
 You can assign network roles to switches and select switches for software installation and upgrades from this inventory listing.

 ## View the LCM Switch Inventory

-You can view the switch inventory from the NetQ UI and the NetQ CLI.

 {{<tabs "TabID13" >}}

 {{<tab "NetQ UI" >}}

-The Switches card displays the number of switches NetQ was able to discover and the network OS versions that are running on those switches:
+The Switches card displays the number of switches that NetQ discovered and the network OS versions that are running on those switches:

-{{<figure src="/images/netq/lcm-switches-card-with-labels-320.png" width="400">}}
+{{<figure src="/images/netq/lcm-switches-card-with-labels-320.png" alt="switches card displaying 12 discovered switches with Cumulus Linux version 4.1.0" width="400">}}

 To view a list of all discovered switches, select **Manage** on the Switches card.